orsifacundo/sap-c02-exam/README.md

 - Can be used to connect up to 10 Customer Gateways for each Virtual Private Gateway

-- The different on-prem connections can talk to each other over the VPG (failover use case)
+- The different on-prem connections can talk to each other over the VPG (failover use case).
+VPN or DX.

 ### Direct Connect